Have Questions?

 304-788-2241

-Potomac Highlands MH Guild Inc has been offering addiction rehab to people who reside in and around Moorefield and who are struggling with drug and alcohol use disorders.
+Potomac Highlands MH Guild Inc has been offering addiction rehab to people who reside in and around Moorefield, WV. and who are struggling with drug and alcohol use disorders.
 As such, Potomac Highlands MH Guild Inc provides a range of services such as relapse prevention, activity therapy, dual diagnosis drug rehab, motivational interviewing, trauma-related counseling, couple/family therapy and others using its unique philosophy of evidence based approaches to addiction treatment and recovery.

 This facility also believes that results are best achieved by providing individual services to each client.
 Because of this, it has been specializing in a wide array of personalized treatments like seniors or older adults, domestic violence, legal advocacy, veterans, persons with serious mental illness, clients referred from the court/judicial system and more.
 In the same way, this drug and alcohol rehab program provides these treatments in the following settings - inpatient drug and alcohol rehab programs, outpatient substance abuse treatment services, inpatient detox facilities, short term rehabs, long term addiction treatment programs and more.